 Download and install a Cisco USB console connection

-To begin, login using a Cisco.com account.
-If you don’t already have an account, click the Register Now button and walk through the sign-up process.
+To begin setting up a Cisco USB console in Windows, login using a Cisco.com account.
+If you don’t already have an account, click ‘Create a new account’ button and walk through the sign-up process.
 Since I already have an account, I’ll go ahead and log on by entering my user name and password and then clicking the Log in button.

 Once prompted that the download has completed, go ahead and close the web browser.
 As in many cases, the downloaded file is a compressed .zip archive.
 Since I’m running Windows 8.1 Enterprise Preview, I have .zip support built-in to the operating system.
 If you aren’t using an OS with built-in .zip archive support use a utility such as WinZip or WinRAR to extract the contents of the archive.